welcome to stack

 By becoming familiar with Inspect, you can enhance the functionality, design, and performance of your Carrd website, making it a powerful tool for web creators of all levels.

 Creating polished mock-ups of your Carrd website doesn’t require advanced design skills or costly tools.
-With free resources like Photopea and mock-up libraries, you can craft professional, lifelike visuals that showcase your site in realistic environments and devices.
-Photopea, a browser-based design tool, offers the functionality of premium software like Photoshop, allowing you to easily edit and insert screenshots of your Carrd site into high-quality mock-up templates.
+With free resources like Affinity, Photopea and mock-up libraries, you can craft professional, lifelike visuals that showcase your site in realistic environments and devices.
+Both softwares offers the functionality of premium software like Photoshop, allowing you to easily edit and insert screenshots of your Carrd site into high-quality mock-up templates.
 Pair this with free mock-up stores, which provide templates featuring devices, workspaces, and dynamic settings, and you can seamlessly present your website within real-world contexts.
 These mock-ups not only elevate the professionalism of your content but also offer a tangible vision of your site's impact across various mediums—perfect for pitching ideas, advertising, or simply refining your creative direction.
 Why settle for screenshots when you can deliver polished, portfolio-worthy visuals with just a few clicks?

 Free Photoshop Mock-up Libraries: